esp32beans/USBnunchuck/README.md

 │   ├── README.md
 ```

-The two_stick example can control both Xbox Adaptive Controller joysticks using
+The two_stick example controls both Xbox Adaptive Controller joysticks
-one nunchuk.
+using one nunchuk.

-The two_stick example uses the same CP libs and hardware but presents the USB
+The two_stick example uses the same CP libs and hardware but presents the
-joystick with X axis, Y axis, an 8 way directional pad (dpad), and two buttons.
+USB joystick with X axis, Y axis, an 8 way directional pad (dpad), and
+two buttons.

 The Windows joystick control panel shows the nunchuk thumb stick controls the
 USB joystick X and Y axes as before.
 Tilting the nunchuk controls the USB